Tushargupta9800/flutter_music_player/README.md

 4) seek to 🔟 seconds forward or backward in 1️⃣ click.
 5) Play ▶ the songs in Shuffle 🔀 order.
 6) Play the songs in background. ❤
+7) Change the song from notifications. 🙊
+8) enjoy the music even when the phone screen is off. 🙈
-7) You can make your own playlist(As many as you want 😱).
+9) You can make your own playlist(As many as you want 😱).
-8) You can edit 🐱‍🏍 your own playlist songs.
+10) You can edit 🐱‍🏍 your own playlist songs.
-9) You can delete 🗑 your own playlist.
+11) You can delete 🗑 your own playlist.
-10) Contains Splash Screen. ✔
+12) Contains Splash Screen. ✔

 # Download the Apk file here:-